roadlesstrodden007-minda/File-Integrity-Checker/README.md

 ## License

 MIT — see LICENSE.
-Reuse and modification are welcome; the license asks that the "Built by Roadlesstrodden" attribution stay intact in any copy or derivative.
+Reuse and modification are welcome; the license asks that the "Built with Claude Idea by Roadlesstrodden" attribution stay intact in any copy or derivative.